 Simon Wolfgard is working very hard to preserve some of humanity because Meg’s presence in the Courtyard has changed everything: it allowed interaction with the Lakeside human police force, it precipitated the creation of a human pack inside the Courtyard where before there had been none.
 By the end of the novel, the question on humanity has turned into something a little different.
 How much ‘human’ will the terra indigene be able to absorb while still maintaining their core selves?
 And, furthermore, if they allow themselves to absorb more of humanity, will they change the kind of terra indigene that they are now?

 Vision in Silver moved very slowly until about 75% of the way through, and then all of a sudden everything happened all at once.
 Up until I reached that point, I was a little disappointed in it, even though I could tell it was leading up to something particularly virulent (and I was right); I just wanted more.
-I’m moved to say that I was a little bit less impressed by this book than by the previous two, but I enjoyed it thoroughly anyway.
+I’m moved to say that I was less impressed by this book than by the previous two, but I enjoyed it anyway.
 I’m very excited to see where book 4 takes us, and I eagerly await the culmination of Simon’s and Meg’s tiptoeing around letting each other know they care more than just casually.
 That isn’t a spoiler; it’s been obviously coming since they met.
-It doesn’t fall into a will-they-won’t-they pitfall, though, if only because it’s subtle and there are much bigger things going on in the world than their relationship.
+It’s somewhat subtle and there are much bigger things going on in the world than their relationship, but it is kind of a really infuriating will-they-won’t-they dance that I’ve found I really don’t have time for anymore.
 For both Meg and Simon, life is complicated and difficult and there isn’t enough time.

 I really want to know what the Elders are going to do now, and I really can’t wait for this son of a bitch Nicholas Scratch to get his comeuppance.
 Seriously, though.